aussie-battler/R3F-Crate-Selling/README.md

 If you use infiSTAR set _useInfiSTAR to true and pack the "gadd_extras" folder into a PBO and drop it into your @ExileServer\addons folder.

 If you do not use infiSTAR, simply replace the file specified and start the server up again.

+Configure everything else how you want it.
+Configurable things have comments next to them.
+DO NOT EDIT ANYTHING ELSE UNLESS YOU KNOW
+WHAT YOU ARE DOING!!!!!!